Complaints and compliments policy

 We will:

-- Acknowledge and log your complaint, including notifying you of any areas that will not be responded as part of the complaints process within five working days of receipt
+- Acknowledge and log your complaint, including notifying you of any areas that will not be responded as part of the complaints process within five working days of receipt.

-- If further information is needed, we will endeavour to contact to you to get a full understanding of the complaint and how it can be rectified
+- If further information is needed, we will endeavour to contact to you to get a full understanding of the complaint and how it can be rectified.

 - Give a full response to your complaint as soon as possible, normally within 10 working days of your complaint being acknowledged.
 Where this is not possible, we will contact you as early as possible into the process, explaining the reasons for this, how you can challenge this decision and notify you when you can expect a full response, however, this date will not exceed a further 10 working days without good reason.
 If an extension is required that is likely to exceed a further 10 working days we will agree an action plan for keeping you updated with progress on the complaint investigation